nshiab/simple-data-analysis/README.md

 When you chain methods, the data is updated at each step and sent to the next one.

 You also have special properties to facilitate your work.
 If you create a SimpleData with verbose to true (like this `new SimpleDataNode({ verbose: true })`), extra information will be logged on the console at each step, like a table of your data.
-You can also log methods parameters with `logParameters: true`.

-If, for some reason, you want to chain a method but not overwrite the data, you can pass `overwrite: false` to the method (like this `simpleData.summarize({ overwrite: false })`).
-The result of the method will be logged in the console (even if verbose is set to false), but the data passed to the next chained method will not be modified.

-If you are curious about how much time everything took, you can use the showDuration method (like this `simpleData.showDuration()`) to log this information.
-After logging, this method returns the SimpleData instance, so you can chain it anywhere you want, just like the showTable method.
-If you want to retrieve the duration and put it inside a variable, use getDuration (like this `simpleData.getDuration()`) which will return this information in milliseconds.
+If you are curious about how much time everything took, you can use the showDuration method (`simpleData.showDuration()`) to log this information.

 For a description of all methods available, check this [Observable notebook](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript) or the [automatically generated documentation](https://nshiab.github.io/simple-data-analysis.js/).